-"Innovative technology" means a process that has been tested and used as a treatment for contamination, but lacks an established history of full-scale use and information about its cost and how well it works sufficient to support prediction of its performance undergoing pilot-scale treatability studies, which usually are performed in the field or
+"Innovative technology" means a process that has been tested and used as a treatment for contamination, but lacks an established history of full-scale use and information about its cost and how well it works sufficient to support prediction of its performance under a variety of operating conditions.
+An innovative technology is one that is undergoing pilot-scale treatability studies, which usually are performed in the field or the laboratory and require installation of the technology, and which provide performance, cost, and design objectives for the technology prior to full scale use.